Sunmathi-A77/House_Price_Prediction/README.md

 Evaluated model coefficients to understand feature impact on house price.

-Insert table or image of feature coefficients here

 ## 7. Model Evaluation

 Predicted house prices on the test set.